 Individuals run the risk of having their probation revoked if accused of any probation violation.
-The criminal defense attorneys at the Law Office of Travis P. Grant are experienced in fighting violation of probation cases throughout Alachua County.
+The criminal defense attorneys at the Torres Law Firm are experienced in fighting violation of probation cases throughout Alachua County.
 Our criminal defense attorneys are knowledgeable at representing clients accused of probation violation or violation of probation (VOP).
 Often knowing the particular procedures favored by the prosecutors that handle these cases, as well as the judges that will decide the probation violation case can make all the difference.
 We work hard to show the prosecutor and the court that you are more than another violation of probation case to be resolved.
 By understanding the particular facts and circumstances of your case, judges and prosecutors often become more willing to give your case careful consideration for reinstatement so that you can have another chance to complete the terms of probation.

 Violation Of Probation Cases Move Quickly

 In Florida, judges rapidly place arrest warrants for probation violators.
 There is no statute of limitations for violating of probation.
 If you are arrested you will be taking into county jail.
 Often, individuals charged with probation violations are held without bond until their case is resolved.
 Our clients need an attorney to drop everything and find a way to resolve the violation of probation case under the best terms possible.
 Unlike other types of criminal charges, those accused of Violation of Probation do not have a right to a trial before a jury.
 While new charges must be proven beyond all reasonable doubt, VOP accusations need only be proven by a slight preponderance of the evidence which is a much lower burden of proof.